he-yilan/CS61B_public/CS61Bakery/CS61Bakery.md

 # CS61Bakery Debugging Demo

 This is a very simple demo of how to use the IntelliJ debugger.
+The files are organized in the bug (buggy) and sol (solution) packages inside src.

 ## Debugger Overview
 * debug button and stop button